 Outstanding communication is a very important aspect of a successful association.
 Set forth below are some suggestions on how to have stellar communication skills within your community:

-- Give members an opportunity to speak or ask questions for a set period of time at the beginning or end of board meetings;
+- Allow members to speak or ask questions for a set period at the beginning or end of board meetings;

 - Plan and present social events around holidays where board members can interact with neighbors in a relaxed environment;